PROTEOMICS - Clinical Applications

 Please follow the instructions in Sections 6 and 7 when preparing the electronic version of the manuscript and ensure that data are given in the correct order and style for the journal.

-- Do not use the space bar to make indents; where these are required use the TAB key.
+- Do not use the space bar to make indents; where required, use the TAB key.
+If working in Microsoft Word, please create special characters using Insert/Symbol.

 - Figures should be in TIFF, EPS, PPT or the original format.
 See Section 6.2 for details.